aurimas13/Road-App/README.md

 Make note of the localhost.
 While using Docker it may be `0.0.0.0`.
 Afterwards fetch data and make the endpoints return what you want by following these steps:

-1. Fetch data from API's of [weather conditions](https://eismoinfo.lt/weather-conditions-service?id=%271166%27) and [traffic intensities](https://eismoinfo.lt/traffic-intensity-service#) to the created database. by running `python fetch.py` at the directory of the app or simultaneously refer to [Cron Job](#cron-job) to make the data be fetched regularly.
+1. Fetch data from API of [weather conditions](https://eismoinfo.lt/weather-conditions-service?id=%271166%27) and [traffic intensities](https://eismoinfo.lt/traffic-intensity-service#) to the created database by running `python fetch.py` at the directory of the app or simultaneously refer to [Cron Job](#cron-job) to make the data be fetched regularly.
 2. Look into the SQLite database to identify ids you wish to get averages of through `sqlite3 app.db` by running basic SQL command like `select * from weather` or `select * from traffic` and record either a single id like `ids=381`